JackTschetter/more-memory-safety-bugs/README.md

 ## About

-Lab related to memory safety vulnerabilities in C and understanding low level program behavior.<br>
+Lab related to memory safety vulnerabilities in C and understanding low level program behavior.<br><br>

 The GNU project debugger (GDB) was not required for this lab, but many of my students found it to be a very useful tool.
 If you are reading this and are in need of a refresher check out this [GDB manual](https://sourceware.org/gdb/current/onlinedocs/gdb.html/index.html).
 You can also use the help command while GDB is running.

 ---